lyonscode/lyonscode.github.io/_posts/2025-08-13-tryhackme-carnage-write-up.md

 **Answer**: PHP/7.2.34

 ### Malicious files were downloaded to the victim host from multiple domains.
-What were the threedomains involved with this activity?
+What were the three domains involved with this activity?

 Answer format: \*\*\*\*\*\*\*\*\*\*.\*\*\*.\*\*, \*\*\*\*\*\*\*\*\*\*.\*\*\*, \*\*\*.\*\*\*\*\*\*\*\*\*.\*\**